chuangeng555/askgsr_bot/README.md

 2. Procfile - To instruct Heroku server to run app.py
 3. mymod.py - For API request and other aided function for app.py
 4. requirements.txt - Libaries use for building the bot
-5. credentials.py - For storing of credentials information like Token and Heroku URL.
-Due to privacy reasons, we have remove them
+5. credentials.py - For storing of credentials information like Token and our API URL.
+Due to privacy and security reasons, we have remove them

 For more information on the project: